Apparel Decoration Method

 Feel and Durability

-The Film does have a bit of transfer feel on certain fabrics.
-We have tested it extensively and the film does not lift or wear down over time.
+The film feels great with a lighter feel on lighter-weight cotton and blends.
+On wicking, the feel is perfect.
+We have tested it extensively, and the film has not lifted or worn down over time.
 Our test is about 8 months – maybe 40 washings on wicking shirts (our company uniforms)

 Where DTFilm fails

-The Film does have a bit of transfer feel on certain fabrics.
-The larger the transfer and the more solid area – the worse this becomes.
-If the design is large and solid it seals the shirt and you will sweat a bit under it.
-Designs with open an areas where the shirt can be seen work terrific.
-Tiny details like very thin lines also so not work. they have to be a bit thick to allow the white ink to print underneath.
+On certain fabrics like sweatshirts and others, the Film does have a bit of an undesirable transfer feel.
+The larger the transfer and the more solid the area – the worse this becomes.
+If the design is large and solid, it seals the shirt, and you will sweat a bit under it.
+Designs with open areas where the shirt can be seen work terrific.
+Tiny details like very thin lines also do not work. they have to be a bit thick to allow the white ink to print underneath.